Bana78/Bana78/README.md

 - ⚡ Fun fact: ...
 -->

-## About Me

-I hold a Master's degree in Computer Science with a strong background in Artificial Intelligence, Machine Learning, Data Science, and Big Data Analytics.
+I am a Computer Engineering graduate with a strong interest in Artificial Intelligence, Machine Learning, Data Science, and Big Data Analytics.

-My research interests include Data Mining, Reliable AI, Large Language Models (LLMs), Generative AI, Bioinformatics, and scalable data-driven systems.
-Through academic research and practical projects, I have gained experience in machine learning, distributed computing, and big data processing using Apache Spark.

-I am passionate about leveraging AI to solve real-world challenges and advancing research at the intersection of intelligent systems and data-intensive applications.
+I am passionate about building scalable AI solutions, solving data mining challenges, and exploring Generative AI and Large Language Models (LLMs).
+My interests also extend to bioinformatics and data-driven research.

 ---